The Myers-Briggs Type Indicator is probably the most widely used personality test in the world.

 There's also another related problem with these limited choices: look at the chart above, and you'll notice that words like "selfish," "lazy," or "mean" don't appear anywhere.
 No matter what type you're assigned, you get a flattering description of yourself as a "thinker," "performer," or "nurturer."

-This isn't a test designed to accurately categorize people, but a test designed to make them feel happy after taking it.
-This is one of the reasons why it's persisted for so many years in the corporate world, despite being disregarded by psychologists.
+This isn't a test designed to accurately categorize people, but rather a test designed to make them feel happy after taking it.
+This is one of the reasons it's persisted for so many years in the corporate world after being disregarded by psychologists.

 The Myers-Briggs provides inconsistent, inaccurate results

-But that idea is tough to swallow given the fact that the test is notoriously inconsistent.
-Research has found that as much as 50 percent of people arrive at a different result the second time they take a test, even if it's just five weeks later.
+But the problem with that idea is the fact that the test is notoriously inconsistent.
+Research has found that as many as 50 percent of people arrive at a different result the second time they take a test, even if it's just five weeks later.

-That's because these traits aren't the ones that are consistently different among people.
+That's because the traits it aims to measure aren't the ones that are consistently different among people.
 Most of us vary in these traits over time — depending on our mood when we take the test, for instance, we may or may not think that we sympathize with people.
-But the test simply tells us whether we're "thinking" or "feeling" based on how we answered the binary questions, with no room in between.
+But the test simply tells us whether we're "thinking" or "feeling" based on how we answered a handful of binary questions, with no room in between.

 If the test gives people such inaccurate results, why do so many still put stock in it?
 One reason is that the flattering, vague descriptions for many of the types have huge amounts of overlap — so many people could fit into several of them.